pulumi/pulumi-hugo/themes/default/content/templates/kubernetes/azure/index.md

 ## Deploying the project

-You must first supply two values before deploying the template.
+You must supply two values in order to deploy the cluster.
+You can input the values through the new-project wizard.
 No additional configuration is required.
+The required values are below:

 mgmtGroupId
 : The object ID of your existing Azure AD group which will serve as cluster administrator.